Skip to content

 • 2x M5-hex-nut pressed into y-gantry

-• GT2-belt has been trimmed to appropriate length (flush on 1 side, ~1/2" - 3/4" on the other)
+• GT2-belt has been trimmed to appropriate length:

 • GT2-belt has been correctly tensioned

-• Linear-rail is centered atop aluminum-extrusion
+• linear-rail is centered atop aluminum-extrusion

-• y-gantry sits flat on linear-rail-carriage
+• y-gantry-left sits flat on linear-rail-carriage

 • y-gantry feels smooth and free of friction across the y-min to y-max travel range when actuated by hand